midas-network/flu-scenario-modeling-hub/README.md

 and cumulative counts, as well as for hospitalization peak size and peak timing.

-We require that simulations are paired across time, geography, age group, targets (deaths and hospitalizations) and vaccine coverage levels.
+We require that simulations are paired across time, geography, age group, targets (deaths, hospitalizations, etc.) and vaccine coverage levels.
 Any trajectory from scenario A should have a matched trajectory in scenarios B and C. Information on pairing structure will be gathered at the submission stage.